Keyboard shortcuts

 • To click-and-drag / drag-and-drop, use the hold for drag command, i.e.:

-• hold the AltLeft key (CommandLeft on Mac) key while pressing the final key to begin the drag
+• to begin the drag: hold the AltLeft key (CommandLeft on Mac) key while pressing the execute mouse action hotkey or a subgrid key

 • the overlay will remain up for you to choose the point you want to drag to or drop at

-• to drag to a point (without release/drop), hold the AltLeft key (CommandLeft on Mac) on the final press again
+• to drag to a point (without releasing the drag), hold the AltLeft key (CommandLeft on Mac) on subsequent execute mouse action / subgrid key presses

 • to cancel a drag (release at the system cursor), press Escape (release hold/drag command)